conartist6/sequins/README.md

 Sequins does not yet support being included outside of a module system.

+**IMPORTANT NOTE**: Sequins depends on a working implementation of Map and Set.
+If you need to support browsers which lack some or all of the implementation, it is your responsibility to setup `core-js`.

 ## Status

 This project is in alpha.
 It is not ready for production usage and should be expected to contain (many) omissions and bugs.